FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 ![](netstat.png)

+Hit "q" to exit netstat

 ### **First Time Access to the FortiADC**

 If you see the Getting Started Wizard click Dashboard.
 This will take you directly to the Dashboard

 ![](fad-wizard-1.png)

-If you see the Highlights wizard click next while scrolling through the latest highlights, toggle "Don't show highlights again" and Close.
+If you see the Highlights wizard click "Next" while scrolling through the latest highlights, toggle "Don't show highlights again" and click "Close".

 ![](highlights-wizard.png)